fhunleth/embedded-elixir/content/post/2018-06-15-serial_number.md

 ```

 The `-d` setting specifies how to find a unique ID.
 This invokes
-[boardid](boardid) to look it up.
+[boardid][boardid] to look it up.
 Don't worry about the commandline arguments
 yet.
 The unique ID could be stored in the CPU (like on the Raspberry Pi), an
 EEPROM, or a few other places depending on the board.
 The `-n` setting specifies
 the format of the hostname where the `%s` is substituted for the identifier.